ArangoDB-Community/ArangoBnB/README.md

 * Check out the project todos:
   * [Primary Project board (Vue frontend & Backend tasks)](https://github.com/cw00dw0rd/ArangoBnB/projects/1)
   * [React Project board](https://github.com/users/cw00dw0rd/projects/1), (thanks [@couds](https://github.com/couds) and [@lostpebble](https://github.com/lostpebble) for leading the react version.)
-* The dataset we are currently working with can be downloaded from [Kaggle](https://www.kaggle.com/brittabettendorf/berlin-airbnb-data?select=listings_summary.csv).
-This will need some modeling changes to take advantage of ArangoDB features so keep an eye out for changes to that task [#16](https://github.com/cw00dw0rd/ArangoBnB/issues/16).
+* The dataset will need some modeling changes to take advantage of ArangoDB features so keep an eye out for changes to the dataset task [#16](https://github.com/cw00dw0rd/ArangoBnB/issues/16).
 We will update this bullet once we have landed on the final dataset.

 Some goals for the project include:
 * Search an AirBnB dataset to find rentals nearby a specified location